rachelf21/Regression/README.md

 Microsoft, and
 P&G

-Based on: Revenue, EPS, and Dividends.
+Based on: Revenue, EPS, and Dividends

 4 different types of regression models: Linear, Log, Exponential and Power